Navigation and service

 By rail

-From the main railway station, take the U4 in the direction of Bornheim or Enkheim or the S-Bahn in the direction city centre and get off at “Konstablerwache”.
-Change to the U5 in the direction of Preungesheim and get off at the stop “Deutsche Nationalbibliothek”.
-Journey time approx. 15 minutes.
+From the main railway station (underground level), take the U5 in the direction of Preungesheim and get off at the stop “Deutsche Nationalbibliothek”.
+Journey time approx. 10 minutes.

 By plane